rackerlabs/docs-cloud-identity/api-docs/api-reference/multifactor-client-operations.rst

 ..  note::

+  - Users can always use the MFA services on themselves.

+  - Users with the ``identity:service-admin`` role can preform MFA operations for users with the ``identity:admin`` role, users with the ``identity:user-admin`` role, and sub-users.

+  - Users with the ``identity:admin`` role can preform MFA operations for users with the ``identity:user-admin`` role and sub-users.

+  - Users with the ``identity:user-admin`` or ``identity:user-manage`` role can
+    preform MFA operations for users within their domain and with the ``identity:default`` role.

-    The functionality described in this section is provided by the :ref:`RAX-AUTH extension <extensions-ovw>`.
+The functionality described in this section is provided by the
+    :ref:`RAX-AUTH extension <extensions-ovw>`.

 .. include:: methods/multifactor-auth/post-add-a-mobile-phone-v2.0.rst
 .. include:: methods/multifactor-auth/post-sends-a-verification-code-to-a-phone-v2.0.rst